MikolajZielinski/Renode-TensorFlow/README.md

 ### Task for you

-You can find informations on how to prepare, train, and compile model for uploading into Arduino in [this](https://www.youtube.com/watch?v=BzzqYNYOcWc) and [this](https://www.youtube.com/watch?v=dU01M61RW8s&t=37s) tutorials.
+You can find informations on how to prepare, train, and compile model for uploading it into Arduino in [this](https://www.youtube.com/watch?v=BzzqYNYOcWc) and [this](https://www.youtube.com/watch?v=dU01M61RW8s&t=37s) tutorial.
 Based on them create a model which will be bahaving as XOR logic gate.
 Make it work in a loop and print input values and output result into serial port.

 The final output should look like this:
 ```